 Curtisville originally contained a store owned by a man named Cutler Mitchell, a blacksmith shop, as well as a few houses.
 The village was never officially platted, but it was featured on early maps and possessed a post office in 1867.
-According to the History of Coles County, “the post office was simply an office for the convenience of the neighbors, and whoever went to town brought out the mail-bag.
+According to the History of Coles County, “the post office was simply an office for the convenience of the neighbours, and whoever went to town brought out the mail-bag.
 It was not a regular office, nor was the mail brought regularly, but as it suited the convenience of some one who had other business at town.”

 Aside from an old, crumbling barn, all traces of this village have disappeared or were plowed over a long time ago.
 Only windswept corn and soybean fields remain.